kristianmandrup/cms-layouts/semantic/pages/docs/Blocks.md

 ### Blocks lists

 The *Block lists* allows you to easily manage all your lists and move blocks from one list to another, remove blocks etc. You can also create a new list.

+Each list has its own container which acts as a drop zone.
+Blocks can be dragged in here to be added to the given list.

+At the bottom (or top) of the list, there is a no-name list where blocks can be dropped to create a new list.
+The "no name" is an input which when edited, will create a new list (even an empty one if no blocks in container).